dikortis/LetsTalkETC/Episodes/Episode_14.md

-out there and build something and be appropriately vested in the kind of result and have you know because it's sometimes it's like et Cie the token will benefit as so long as their projects benefit and an individual project owners will benefit so those
+out there and build something and be appropriately vested in the kind of result and have you know because it's sometimes it's like ETC the token will benefit as so long as their projects benefit and an individual project owners will benefit so those